-But almost more important than the plot in this story is how Irving lays it out.
-At first reading it might seem as though he digresses too much, spends too much time on the atmosphere of the small community hidden from civilization, piles on too much detail about its denizens, goes on too much about Crane and his ridiculous hopes.
+Almost more important than the plot in this story is the indirect way Irving lays it out.
+At first reading it may seem as though he digresses too much, spends too much time on the atmosphere of the small community hidden from civilization, piles on too much detail about its denizens, goes on too much about Crane and his ridiculous hopes.

-And those long, if entertaining, sentences.
-(See the first line alone.)
+And those long, if entertaining, sentences!
+(See that drawn-out first line alone.)

 But once you've got the narrative out of the way, go back and read the story again.
-You can then enjoy the subtle (and sometimes not so subtle) wit with which he lampoons all sides and his obvious relish for the peculiarities of human nature.
+You can then enjoy the subtle (sometimes not so subtle) wit as Irving lampoons all sides and his obvious relish for the peculiarities of human nature.

 The Legend of Sleepy Hollow, once you're over the Headless Horseman, is vastly entertaining in a slow read.